 - Tag checker, which shows a green checkmark with the message "Page tagged correctly!" if there are no tagging errors.

 - HTTP user agent information

 - Timeline of events in rendering ads, like the sequential view in a web proxy tool console

-From this tab, you can also reload the page by selecting one of the following options from the "Reload Page" drop-down:
+From the Page Request tab, you can also reload the page by selecting one of the following options from the "Reload Page" drop-down:

-- Reload without ads (does not request or render ads)
+- Without ads: Does not request or render ads.

-- Reload without rendering ads (requests but does not render ads)
+- Without rendering ads: Requests but does not render ads.